-Chapter 1 UP Crime Prevention, Awareness, and Reporting1-1

-Chapter 2 Timely Warnings2-1

-Chapter 3 Victim Advocacy

-Chapter 4 Title IX 4-1

-Chapter 5 Procedures Regarding Alleged Dating Violence, Domestic Violence,

-Sexual Assault or Stalking5-1

-Chapter 6 Missing Student

-Chapter 7 Emergency Notification Procedures7-1

-Chapter 8 Testing Emergency Notification Response and Evacuation Procedures

-Chapter 9 Emergency Evacuation Procedures9-1

-Chapter 10 Annual Fire Safety Report10-1

-Appendices A-1

-Contacts Page C-1
+Chapter 1: UP Crime Prevention, Awareness, and Reporting 1-1 Chapter 2: Timely Warnings 2-1 Chapter 3: Policies, Programs, and Procedures for Sexual Assault, Dating Violence, Domestic Violence, and Stalking 3-1 Chapter 4: Institutional Disciplinary Action for Sexual Assault, Dating Violence, Don nestic Violence, and Stalking 4-1 Chapter 5: Student Conduct and Ethical Development Proceedings and Actions 5-1 Chapter 6: Missing Student Notification Procedures 6-1 Chapter 7: Emergency Notification Procedures 7-1 Chapter 8: Testing Emergency Notification Response and Evacuation Procedures 8-1 Chapter 9: Emergency Evacuation Procedures 9-1 Chapter 10: Annual Fire Safety Report 10-1 Appendices A-1 Contacts Page

-From The Chief of Police
+From the Chief of Police

 The University of South Florida Police Department (USFPD) is a progressive law enforcement agency comprised of individuals from a wide variety of backgrounds.
-These individuals are tasked with carrying out the Department's mission of "protecting life and property, understanding and serving the needs of any and all persons within the University community, actively seeking to identify community problems and solutions to those problems, identifying and preventing criminal activity, and improving the quality of life in this community."
+These individuals are tasked with carrying out the Department's mission of "We are dedicated to providing a safe environment for and in partnership with the community, while remaining committed to assisting with personal and professional development of department members.
+We are dedicated to the principles of being community minded and service driven."

-The USFPD is a full-service department, which offers a range of police services including: routine patrol of the campus and residential areas, service calls, traffic enforcement, accident investigation, criminal investigations, dignitary protection, and crowd control at special events.
-The Department also has trained and certified crime prevention officers who offer specialized training in areas such as Rape Aggression Defense, Burglary and Theft Prevention, and Alcohol Awareness.
+The USFPD is a full-service department, which offers a range of police services including routine patrol of the campus and residential areas, service calls, traffic enforcement, crash investigation, criminal investigations, dignitary protection, and crowd control at special events.
+The Department has trained and certified crime prevention officers who offer specialized training in areas such as Rape Aggression Defense, Burglary and Theft Prevention, and Alcohol Awareness.